nmrf/sadata-user-manual/src/members/content.md

 ### 'Edit' v 'Filter' Mode

-'Filter' mode is available to all users and visitors and allows for actions, indicators, recommendations or SDG targets to be filtered by [category, connected category, connection or status](glossary.md).
+'Filter' mode is available to all users and visitors and allows for actions, indicators, recommendations or SDG targets to be filtered by category, connected category, connection or status ([see Glossary (1.4)](glossary.md) for details).

 ![](../assets/Filter.png)